Al-Cap/Popular-Esport-Game/README.md

 [Project Info](https://github.com/Al-Cap/Popular-Esport-Game#project-info)

 ## Data
 The dataset is obtained from [Kaggle Esports Earnings](https://www.kaggle.com/rankirsh/esports-earnings).
-It includes 492 games ranging from 1981-2020.
-The data has been cropped so only the games from 2000-2020 are used.
+It includes 492 games (492 rows and 7 columns) ranging from 1981-2020.
+The data has been cropped so only the games from 2000-2020 (453 rows and 7 columns) are used to make it more relevent to current students and players.

 ![tour-rel.png](https://github.com/Al-Cap/Popular-Esport-Game/blob/master/figures/tour-rel_bar.png)